tejaswi-333/PRODIGY_DS_02/README.md

 # PRODIGY_DS_02
-# README: Titanic Data Exploration and Insights 🚢📊
+# Titanic Data Exploration and Insights 🚢📊

 ## Overview
 This visualization provides an interactive analysis of Titanic passenger data, exploring survival rates based on different factors such as embarkation point, passenger class, and family size.